wikimedia/wvui/DEVELOPERS.md

 ## Docker

-WVUI comes with a docker configuration for local development.
+WVUI comes with a Docker configuration for local development.

 > Using Docker is not necessary, but strongly suggested.
 See **[quick start](#quick-start)** for
 > developing without Docker.
 Containerizing WVUI with Docker makes it easy to have a standard,